-Indigenous applicants, including those of Indian (status and non-status), Métis and Inuit heritage, represent unique groups in Canada and are given special consideration when applying to the Faculty of Law.
+Indigenous applicants, including those of Indian (status and non-status), Inuit and Métis heritage, represent unique groups in Canada and are given special consideration when applying to the Faculty of Law.
 We strongly encourage Indigenous applications.

-Current Indigenous students, the Indigenous Students’ Association Faculty Advisor, the Manager of the Indigenous Initiative Office, the Assistant Dean and students are delighted to speak with you about life at the law school.
+Current Indigenous students, the Indigenous Students’ Association Faculty Advisor, the Manager of the Indigenous Initiative Office and the Assistant Dean, Students, are delighted to speak with you about life at the law school.
 Email the JD Admissions Office to arrange an introduction.

 We recognize that members of First Nations, Inuit and Métis communities are not adequately represented within the legal profession and therefore strongly encourage applications from these groups.

-Effective May 2021, the Indigenous Law Centre (ILC) at the University of Saskatchewan is offering a new legal curriculum with course offerings from May through July, aimed at incoming (1L) Indigenous law students and postsecondary students in general.
-Visit the ILC website for further details, including specific course offerings and the application process for 2022 classes.
-Incoming Indigenous law students who successfully complete the University of Saskatchewan ILC summer program will receive credit for first-year Property Law at Western Law.
-They may also receive funds to subsidize the cost of the summer program.
+The Indigenous Law Centre (ILC) at the University of Saskatchewan offers courses for incoming (1L) Indigenous law students from May through July.
+Incoming Indigenous law students who successfully complete the University of Saskatchewan ILC summer program will receive credit for first-year Property Law and Indigenous Law at Western Law, and will receive funds to subsidize the cost of the summer program.

 Indigenous Services Canada’s Post-Secondary Student Support Program provides financial assistance to First Nations and eligible Inuit students who are enrolled in eligible postsecondary programs.
 Additional federal assistance is also available to Indigenous students from several other sources.
 Finally, financial assistance is available for Métis and Non-Status students through the Department of Justice Canada’s Legal Studies for Aboriginal People Program.